 - Provide verification of eight years of experience pre- or post-licensure through either work experience or a combination of work experience and education (transcripts must be submitted by the school to the Board, submissions by a candidate are not acceptable) and apply through the experience process.

 If licensed less than three years, provide evidence of completion of the NCARB Architectural Experience Program.

-Note: Expedited licensure does not mean a license must be issued but simply requires the process to be accelerated for spouses and domestic partners of active duty military personnel (Business and Professions Code section 115.5).
+Note: Expedited licensure does not mean a license must be issued but simply requires the process to be accelerated for a spouse or domestic partner of active duty military personnel (Business and Professions Code section 115.5).